psf-compute/Corresponding_Conditional_Buddy/README.md

 Firstly, open CorConPy.py in IDLE.

-Next, make a set for your truth values for each of your variables.
-Make the one that would represent your conclusion false, but change them up for each iteration that you run the program.
-Here's an example: tv = {"A": False, "B": True}
+Next, make a set for your truth values for each of your variables (one set is already provided for you, which you can add to).
+Make the one that would represent your conclusion false, but change them up for each iteration that you run the program, but in a way that doesn't make the corresponding conditional trivially true (e.g. false antecedent or a true consequent).
+Here's an example: tv = {"A": True, "B": False}

 Next, every statement variable you choose has to be put inside Var().
 So, if your statement is "A", you'll put Var("A").